Boiler Kettling – What’s That and How Can You Stop it

 Why is Your Boiler Kettling?

 There are several reasons why your boiler makes kettling sounds.
 Some are simpler to fix than others, but no matter which of the following is the cause, you need to deal with it right away.
-You should find a trusted company for emergency boiler repairs as soon as possible.
+You should find a trusted company for emergency boiler repair in London as soon as possible.

 1. A leak in your boiler system